ooddle

 How to Choose

 If meditation is your priority, Expectful wins.
 If you want tracking and reassurance, Glow Nurture is the strongest.
 If you want guided workouts, Aaptiv is the pick.
 If you want connection, Peanut.
-Most women end up combining two, one for inner work and one for movement.
+If you want depth of educational content, BabyCenter.
+Most women end up combining two, one for inner work and one for movement, plus a tracking app for milestones.

 Where ooddle Fits

 ooddle is not pregnancy-specific, but the five-pillar approach adapts well.
 We always recommend pregnant users work with their doctor first, treat ooddle as a complementary daily companion, and lean on a pregnancy-specific app for the milestones and weekly content.
 The Mind pillar inside ooddle handles anxiety and mood.
-The Recovery pillar supports sleep.
+The Recovery pillar supports sleep, including positioning guidance for late pregnancy.
 The Metabolic pillar offers gentle, generic nutrition guidance, never specific supplements.
+The Movement pillar offers low-impact options that suit pregnancy when modified by your doctor.
 Explorer (free) covers daily basics.
-Core ($29/mo) builds gentle protocols around your changing energy.
+Core ($12/mo) builds gentle protocols around your changing energy.
+The point is to be the steady daily layer alongside whatever pregnancy-specific app fits your needs.

 Ready to try something different?